It's all about car control

 You’ll need to be at least 16 years old to compete.
 First, go to some events and chat with some of the competitors and organisers, who will be happy to talk you through everything you need to know and answer any questions you may have.

-Next, join your local club and apply for your free RS Clubman Licence Competition Licence.
-Some events, particularly at regional and inter club level, are run at Inter Club level meaning you’ll need an RS Inter Club Competition Licence as well as your club membership.
+Next, join your local club and apply for your free RS Clubman Licence.
+Some events are run at Inter Club level meaning you’ll need an RS Inter Club Competition Licence as well as your club membership.
 Then, of course, you will need a car…

 What kind of car do I need?